bavalucket/android_kernel_samsung_n770f/README.md

 🔴: Fatal, 🟡: Not advised, 🟢: Permissible.

-🔴: SuSfs isn't enabled as it needs further development
+🟡🟢: SuSfs is enabled for production builds

 🟡: Overlayfs can't be used while modules are mounted without further development